-Professor Kanter publishes and lectures extensively on domestic and international disability law and policy.
-Her recent book, THE DEVELOPMENT OF DISABILITY RIGHTS UNDER INTERNATIONAL LAW: FROM CHARITY TO HUMAN RIGHTS (Routledge, 2015) traces the development of the United Nations Convention on the Rights of People with Disabilities (CPRD).
-From 2001-06, Professor Kanter worked with the UN committee on drafting the CRPD.
-Since then, she has consulted with governments and disability organizations on implementing the CRPD in many countries, including Argentina, Egypt, Ghana, India, Israel, Jordan, Kenya, Palestine, Turkey, Jordan, South Africa and Vietnam.
+Professor Kanter publishes and lectures extensively on domestic and international human rights and disability law and policy.
+Her recent book, THE DEVELOPMENT OF DISABILITY RIGHTS UNDER INTERNATIONAL LAW: FROM CHARITY TO HUMAN RIGHTS (Routledge, 2015, 2017) traces the development of the United Nations Convention on the Rights of People with Disabilities (CPRD).
+From 2001-06, Professor Kanter worked with the UN committee on drafting this treaty.
+Since then, she has consulted with governments and disability organizations on implementing the CRPD in more than a dozen countries, including Argentina, Egypt, Ghana, India, Israel, Japan, Jordan, Kenya, Mexico, Palestine, Peru, Turkey, Jordan, South Africa and Vietnam.
 She has been invited to speak at the UN General Assembly, the Committee of the Convention on the Elimination of Discrimination Against Women and the Committee on the Convention on the Rights of People with Disabilities.

 Professor Kanter is co-editor of the Critical Disability Series at SU Press, founder and editor of the SSRN Journal on Disability Law, co-founder of the Disability Law Section of the American Association of Law Schools, and co-founder of the Disability Collaborative Research Group of the Law and Society Association.
 She is a former Commissioner of the American Bar Association’s Commission on Mental and Physical Disability Law.